abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 sdi: An optional attribute which helps segment the data.
 The contents are
      a header and separator character, separated by a comma.
 Defined in the section below.
+The separator character MUST NOT be any of ";=,".

-# Signer-Defined Identifiers (SDI)
+## Signer-Defined Identifiers (SDI)

 There is an attribute ('sdi') by which the DKIM domain holder can share a header name which can help segment the data contained within the report.
 The attribute is defined in two parts, separated by a comma (",").
-The parts MUST be the RFC5322 Header Name, and then a single character separator.
-The separator MUST be a printable ASCII [RFC20] character, and MUST NOT be ";", "=", or ",".
+The parts MUST be the [@?RFC5322] Header Name, and then a single character separator.
+The separator MUST be a printable ASCII [@?RFC20] character, and MUST NOT be ";", "=", or ",".

 The header field MUST be DKIM signed by the related signature.